 Papers for this track should deal with securities issuance and trading, portfolio management and performance, asset pricing, derivatives and risk management in financial markets, investor behavior, managed funds, financial institutions, and financial market and institutions regulation at a national or international level.
 Papers should address issues relevant to Latin America.

 The Human resource track receives papers that relate to people and management in organizations.
 This includes organizational behavior, motivation and coaching, leadership, personality, workplace attitudes, and employee performance.
 Other topics include more macro issues such as group dynamics, teams, teamwork, organizational culture and culture as social variable that affects individuals and organizations.
 The track is interested in papers that traditionally address human resources in Latin America.
 This track is also especially interested in papers that relate to Latin American organizations as they move into the new centers of influence and opportunity for Iberoamerican nations, such as East Asia, India, Africa, or the Middle East.

-Information Systems, Technology Management and Operations
+Information Systems, Business Intelligence, Technology Management and Operations

 Papers related to all aspects of IT Management are welcome.
 IT-specific subjects such as network planning, technical support and software design are appropriate as are general management issues applied to IT such as change management, strategic alliances, competition, evaluation, etc. This track also focuses broadly on the issues related to managing supply chain and operations in manufacturing and service organizations in Latin America.
 This includes but is not limited to analysis, design and development, technology and systems.
 Issues related to materials and inventory, manufacturing, transportation and logistics are welcome.
 Extra-firm issues such as partnerships, regional infrastructure, and environmental issues are also appropriate for this track.
 Performance improvement, planning, measurement and productivity can be addressed.